mtgjson/mtgjson-website/docs/mtggraphql/index.md

 ### Rate Limits

-The current rate limits are capped at `1,000` requests per IP Address per hour and `500` requests per key per hour.
+The current rate limits are capped at `1,000` requests per IP Address per hour and `500` requests per access token per hour.

-### NPM Typescript Package
+### NPM TypeScript Package

-To go along with MTGGraphQL, we have released a [TypeScript package](https://www.npmjs.com/package/mtggraphql/) for your convenience.
+To go along with MTGGraphQL, we have released a [NPM TypeScript Package](https://www.npmjs.com/package/mtggraphql/) for your convenience.

 ### Client-based Querying